Fun, Fly, & Fit

 Who can run Fun, Fly & Fit?

-Fun, Fly & Fit can be adopted by schools, afterschool program sites, community centers or any organization that works with elementary-school-age kids.
+Fun, Fly & Fit can be adopted by schools, afterschool program sites, community centers or any organization that works with elementary or middle-school-age kids.
 The program capacity is limited only by the available financial resources we receive and we continue to generate new support from companies, individuals, government and civic organizations.

 Why is this such an important issue?